DmytroMitin/AUXify/README.md

 Inheritance of type classes is not supported (anyway it's [broken](https://typelevel.org/blog/2016/09/30/subtype-typeclasses.html)).

 ## Using AUXify-Meta

+Currently only @aux is implemented as Scalafix (semantic) rewriting rule.

 ### Code generation
-For code generation with Scalameta + SemanticDB + Scalafix write in `plugins.sbt`
+For code generation with Scalameta + SemanticDB + Scalafix write in `project/plugins.sbt`
 ```sbtshell
 addSbtPlugin("ch.epfl.scala" % "sbt-scalafix" % "0.9.5")
 ```